From pig to panel

 Straightening & tagging

-Came is pulled, rolled, and hand-straightened against a six-foot hardwood bench.
-Each stick is measured, tagged with its profile code and mill date, and bundled in twenties.
-Tapered sticks and radial runs get position labels tied to the studio's cartoon.
+Came is pulled, rolled, and hand-straightened against a six-foot hardwood bench edged in maple.
+Each stick is measured, tagged with its profile code and mill date in red china-marker, and bundled in twenties with jute twine.
+Tapered sticks and radial runs get position labels (R1, R2, …) tied to the studio's cartoon.
+A miscounted bundle is a miscounted job, and I have done that exactly once.

 05